Recognition of Prior Learning (formerly APEL)

 Fees for making accreditation claims are as follows:

 - £720 for advanced standing accreditation (equivalent to 120 credits)

 In many cases fees are paid by the applicant’s employer by arrangement with the College.
 However, if you wish to self-fund your accreditation claim, you can pay online.

 Note that fees are non-returnable if the application for accreditation is not successful.

 - Accreditation Panel: 4 September 2018

 - Portfolio submission deadline: 27 August 2018

-For more information about accreditation, or to book an appointment with an accreditation consultant, please email the Student Services Centre with your details.
+For more information about accreditation, or to book an appointment with an accreditation consultant, please email the Nightingale Student Hub with your details.